 nqp::push(@args, %named_args || NO_NAMEDS);

-Let’s say, we parameterize over R[Int, Str]
+Let’s say, we parameterize over R[Int, Str].
+The @args array will be

 something like: